wilbertbeaniii/human-resources/README.md

 Problem Statement
 The problem statement should address these questions:
 * What is wrong, not working and not meeting our customer’s needs?
+- There are no current Job Task Analysis reports or Job Descriptions which create internal workflow confusion.
 * When and where do the problems occur?
+Operations, specifically business administration, management, sales, and customer experience.
 * What is the frequency of the problem?
+- unknown
 * What’s the impact of the problem on our customers/business or employees?
+- uknown, needs definition
 * What is the financial impact of the project and/or problem?
+- unknown, needs definition

 Goal Statement
 [Increase/Decrease] [Unit] from a baseline of [Baseline] to target of [goal level] by [date projected to reach target levels]